 Fixed costs can be relevant if it varies based on the decision.
 For example, fixed costs that a company incurs to utilize idle capacity are relevant costs.
 Thus, we can say that avoidable fixed costs are relevant.

 Relevant costs are generally variable.
 Or, we can say they are operational or recurring expenditures.
-Irrelevant costs, on the other hand, are usually fixed in nature or relate to the capital or one-off spending.
+On the other hand, Irrelevant costs are usually fixed in nature or relate to the capital or one-off spending.

 Relevant costs usually relate to the short-term.
 Irrelevant costs are generally for the long-term as they are mostly capital or one-off expenditures.
-In the long-term, however, most costs are relevant.
-For instance, if a company is planning for ten years ahead, then it would consider all types of cost, including the fixed and sunk cost that it might incur.
+In the long term, however, most costs are relevant.
+For instance, if a company is planning for ten years ahead, then it would consider all types of costs, including the fixed and sunk cost that it might incur.

 Who Spends it?